Republic of Angola

 Lourenço's anti-corruption campaign, which has targeted assets and associates of his predecessor José Eduardo dos Santos, creates a governance context where corridor accountability is politically possible in ways it would not have been under the previous administration.
 However, anti-corruption efforts that are perceived as selective — targeting political opponents rather than systemic corruption — have limited credibility.
 Our monitoring assesses whether corridor governance reflects genuine institutional reform or selective enforcement.

-President Lourenço's personal commitment to corridor development is evident in diplomatic engagement, policy priorities, and institutional attention.
+President Lourenço's administration has made corridor development a visible diplomatic and policy priority.
 The critical question is whether this commitment translates into governance quality that protects affected communities — in Lobito, Huambo, Kuito, and along the entire Angolan corridor segment.
 Presidential vision without institutional implementation leaves communities vulnerable.
-Our monitoring tracks implementation outcomes to assess whether Lourenço's corridor leadership delivers the development benefits his speeches promise.
+Our monitoring tracks implementation outcomes to assess whether the administration's corridor leadership delivers the development benefits promised in public statements.

 Decision-Making Impact